libreswitch/ops/docs/system_user_guide.md

 ### Setting up the basic configuration

 1. ++Setting the fan speed++
-Fans can be configured to operate at a specified speed with the'fan-speed *(slow medium | fast | max )*' commands.
+Fans can be configured to operate at a specified speed with the 'fan-speed *(slow medium | fast | max )*' commands.
 By default all the fans operate at normal speed and change according to the system temperature.
 ```
 switch# configure terminal
 switch(config)# fan-speed slow